MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementEntitlementManagementRoleEligibilityScheduleRequest.md

   - `[PrincipalId <String>]`: Identifier of the principal to which the assignment is being granted to.
 For example, a user or a group.
 For groups, they must be assignable to roles, that is, the isAssignableToRole of the group property set to true.
   - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition>]`: unifiedRoleDefinition
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[Description <String>]`: The description for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
     - `[DisplayName <String>]`: The display name for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
 Required.
-Supports $filter (eq, in).
+Supports $filter (eq and startsWith operators only).
     - `[InheritsPermissionsFrom <IMicrosoftGraphUnifiedRoleDefinition[]>]`: Read-only collection of role definitions that the given role definition inherits from.
-Only Azure AD built-in roles (isBuiltIn is true) support this attribute.
-Supports $expand.
+Only Azure AD built-in roles support this attribute.
-    - `[IsBuiltIn <Boolean?>]`: Flag indicating whether the role definition is part of the default set included in Azure Active Directory (Azure AD) or a custom definition.
+    - `[IsBuiltIn <Boolean?>]`: Flag indicating if the unifiedRoleDefinition is part of the default set included with the product or custom.
 Read-only.
-Supports $filter (eq, in).
+Supports $filter (eq operator only).
-    - `[IsEnabled <Boolean?>]`: Flag indicating whether the role is enabled for assignment.
+    - `[IsEnabled <Boolean?>]`: Flag indicating if the role is enabled for assignment.
 If false the role is not available for assignment.
 Read-only when isBuiltIn is true.
-    - `[ResourceScopes <String[]>]`: List of the scopes or permissions the role definition applies to.
+    - `[ResourceScopes <String[]>]`: List of scopes permissions granted by the role definition apply to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
 This will be deprecated soon.
-Attach scope to role assignment.
+Attach scope to role assignment
     - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
       - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
-Required.
       - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
       - `[ExcludedResourceActions <String[]>]`: Set of tasks that may not be performed on a resource.
 Not yet supported.
-    - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false but is read-only when isBuiltIn is true.
+    - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false.
 This identifier is typically used if one needs an identifier to be the same across different directories.
+Read-only when isBuiltIn is true.
-    - `[Version <String>]`: Indicates version of the role definition.
+    - `[Version <String>]`: Indicates version of the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
   - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.
 Read only.
   - `[ScheduleInfo <IMicrosoftGraphRequestSchedule>]`: requestSchedule
     - `[(Any) <Object>]`: This indicates any property can be added to this object.